martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/10 tweet summary of NFP Tweetup 32 – Getting off to a good start.md

   - /10-tweet-summary-nfp-tweetup-32-getting-off-to-a-good-start/
 ---

-# 10 tweet summary of NFP Tweetup 32 – Getting off to a good start

 *Here’s a 10 tweet summary of last night’s NFP Tweetup.
 I wasn’t actually able to attend the event, but that’s no barrier to summarising the best material from twitter 🙂*

 ### Innovation and failure – Luke Williams, RNLI